DimensionDev/Maskwork/Docs/_Index.md

 Maskbook is a utility software for mitigating surveillance from social network corporations.

 Maskwork is the protocol for Maskbook applications.
+The protocol is a collection of selected payloads, which may be classified into several components.
+Similarly, HTTP has 2 famous payloads, namely, Request and Response; HTTP includes components like MIME Type and Cookie.

 ## Convention